regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

   // the volume of credits and the price per credit. string metadata = 4;

-  // ask_price is the token denomination and amount the project is asking
+  // price is the token denomination and amount the project is asking for
-  // for per credit.
+  // per credit.
-  cosmos.base.v1beta1.Coin ask_price = 5;
+  cosmos.base.v1beta1.Coin price = 5;

   // amount is the amount of future credits issued that are available to
   // purchase.
 The amount will decrease with each investment, therefore